Leadership Coaching: Overturn Leadership Liabilities

 When Leadership Emotions Take Over

 Employees look to their leader to establish safety and trust.
-Leaders accomplish this in part by being rational, calm, logical, and wise.
+Leaders accomplish this by being rational, calm, logical, and wise.
 They don’t get rattled by letting situations get the best of them.

 Leaders who portray a solid, steadfast source of guidance and direction earn the trust of their people.
 The opposite is true for leaders who can’t control their emotions when the pressure hits.
 Employees question their security when their leader shows they’re not putting the team first.